micharbet/CLE/doc/HOWTO.md

 New command `hh` works with the rich history.
 When issued without arguments it prints out 100 recent records.
 However you can alter it's behavior or in other words filter the output using options and arguments.
-So use basic filters:
+Use following basic filters:
-- `hh string` to grep search for given string in rich history file.
+- `hh string` to grep-search for given string in rich history file.
 The grep is applied to whole file, so you can search for specific date/time, session identification, you can use regular expressions, etc.
 - `hh number` prints out recent 'number' records.
-Note the number can be in rane 1 ..
+Note the number can be in range 1 ..
 999.

 Advanced filtering is done using options:
 `-t` search only commands issued in current session `-d` narrow down search to current day's sessions
-`-s` filters only succesful commands (return code zero) `-c` strip out additional information and output just commands `-l` pass the output into 'less' command
+`-s` filters only succesful commands (return code zero) `-c` strip out additional information and display just commands `-l` pass the output into 'less' command
 `-f` instead of issued commands prints out visited folders